 13. Establish a work-from-home policy

-Clarity is crucial for remote workers to be productive.
+Clarity is crucial for remote workers to stay productive and aligned.
 Therefore, if you do have remote employees, you should also have a work-from-home policy.

 Read on: Change Management: Definition, Best Practices & Examples